KrisztianS/pallida-exam-basics/python.md

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
-Constructor is a definition that runs firs when a class is called, it contains the initial main things, python also calss this when a new instance of this class is created.
+Constructor is a funcion(method) that runs firs when a class is called, it contains the initial main things, python also calss this when a new instance of this class is created.